jordanboskovich/radiohound-sionna/README.md

 ### How RSS is Computed

 Sionna traces rays from the transmitter and accumulates contributions from all paths that reach each receiver — direct line-of-sight, reflections off buildings, and diffractions around edges.
-The total received power is the sum of squared magnitudes of the complex channel coefficients across all paths.
+The total received power is the sum of the squared magnitudes of the complex channel coefficients across all paths.
 This is then converted to dBm and compared against the detection threshold to produce a binary coverage map.

 The reciprocity of RF propagation means this is equivalent to asking: if a drone (emitter) is at each grid point, can the sensor (receiver) detect it?